Canon S120 vs Nikon D5000

 It is notable that the S120 offers wifi support, while the D5000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the S120 and the D5000 have been discontinued, but can regularly be found used on eBay.
+Both the S120 and the D5000 have been discontinued, but can regularly be found used on ebay.
 The D5000 was replaced by the Nikon D5100, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the S120 and D5000 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Nikon D5000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon S120 and the Nikon D5000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.